tabarra/txAdmin/docs/events.md

 ## txAdmin:events:announcement (v4.8)
 Called when an announcement is made using txAdmin.
+Can be used with the convar `txAdmin-hideDefaultAnnouncement` to display custom announcement notifications.
 Event Data:
 - `author`: The name of the admin or `txAdmin`.
 - `message`: The message of the broadcast.